webix-hub/docs/data/desktop/server_offline.md

 Webix works with cache through its **webix.storage.local** interface.
 See the description of [caching logic](desktop/offline.md#app).

-In local mode, you should provide names of **localStorage objects** instead of urls:
+In local mode, you should provide names of **localStorage objects** instead of URLs:

 ~~~js
 {